peeb/purescript-giphy/README.md

 ## Build

-To build the project once:
+To build the app:

 ```shell
 npm run build
 ```

-Open the app in a browser:
+Now open the app in a browser:

 ```shell
 open dist/index.html